Diversity, Equity, and Inclusion

 - Enhance understanding of diversity, equity, and inclusion issues

-- Catalyze value-based initiatives
+- Catalyze value-based initiatives to support cohesive and longer-term approaches

 - Bring economic justice to the agenda

-- Implicit Bias & Unconscious Bias
+- Implicit bias and Unconscious bias

 - Stereotype threat